cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_leaderboard.md

 This time you use the `--no-message` flag because this chain is not going to send any player information to another chain.

-Implement the logic for receiving packets in the `x/leaderboard/keeper/candidate.go`:
+Implement the logic for receiving packets in `x/leaderboard/keeper/candidate.go`:

 ```golang
 ...